 Currently, the HR Committee, comprised entirely of independent directors, sets criteria for the selection of directors to ensure that the competencies, skills and personal qualities of the Board members allows the Board to discharge its duties and adds value to the Bank.
-In that regard, the HR Committee has developed a Directors Skill and Competencies Matrix.
+In that regard, the HR Committee has developed a Directors Skill and Competencies Matrix ("Skills Matrix").
+The Skills Matrix is reviewed and updated at least annually.
+The Skills Matrix below shows the principal areas of experience and expertise that each of the nominees brings to the Board.